The 3 simple secrets of making more money from your salon/ beauty business

 But only a few are aware of (or pay much heed to) the basic business mechanics of running a salon.
 With numerous guides available on the Internet, and advice from fellow business-owners, you could easily get confused about what to do in order to earn more from your business.

-Focus on getting new customers through the door?
+Focus on getting new customers through your salon door?

-Or getting existing customers to come back more often?
+Or getting existing customers come back more often?